IPVS-AS/Esper-Engine-Service/README.md

 ## Data Sources

 A data source provides event for the Esper engine.
 By adding a data source, an input adapter is instantiated, which extracts data from this data source and forwards this data to the Esper engine.
+Currently, it is possible to add a *MQTT-based Message Broker* and a *FIWARE Orion Context Broker* as data sources, however, only if authentication is not configured.

 ### Add data source: